Bubba Franks

 Daniel Lamont "Bubba" Franks (born January 6, 1978) is an American former professional football player who was a tight end for nine seasons in the National Football League (NFL).
-He played college football for the University of Miami.
-He was selected by the Green Bay Packers in the first round of the 2000 NFL Draft with the 14th overall pick.
+He played college football for the Miami Hurricanes, earning first-team All-American honors in 1999.
+He was selected by the Green Bay Packers in the first round of the 2000 NFL draft with the 14th overall pick.

-Early years
+Early life

 Bubba attended Big Spring High School in Big Spring, Texas and was an all state tight end there.

 College career

 Franks played collegiate football at the University of Miami, where he was known for his extraordinary one-handed receptions.
 He redshirted in 1996, but was very productive in the 1997, 1998, and 1999 seasons, setting the University of Miami record for most touchdowns by a tight end, with 12.
 He was also named to the All-Big East team twice and was named as an All-American in 1999.

-Franks waived his final year of eligibility to enter the 2000 NFL Draft and was selected in the first round, with the 14th overall selection, by the Green Bay Packers.
+Franks waived his final year of eligibility to enter the 2000 NFL draft and was selected in the first round, with the 14th overall selection, by the Green Bay Packers.